 This meant that African Americans were required to use separate facilities from white people and were often treated unfairly in the criminal justice system.

-This meant that many African Americans were effectively hampered from voting in elections due to tactics like literacy tests and poll taxes.
+Another outcome was many African Americans were hampered from voting in elections due to tactics like literacy tests and poll taxes.

 Also, facilities like schools, hospitals, and transportation were segregated, meaning that African Americans had to go to different buildings or use different buses than white Americans.